afalco/spinqit-qae-triangulum/docs/nmr_execution.md

 - `data/processed/summary_runs.csv` (one row per run)
 - `data/processed/summary_by_k.csv` (one row per run × per $k$)

-These summaries now also retain metadata such as:
+These summaries retain metadata such as:

 - `gfunc`
 - exact integral (when available)